-Tax exempt donations are for purchasing NTUC FairPrice vouchers that are presented to restroom cleaning attendants at the LOO Awards to recognise their efforts and help them cope with rising living costs.
+Tax-exempt donations are for purchasing NTUC Fair Price vouchers that are presented to restroom cleaning attendants to recognise their efforts and help them cope with rising living costs.

-At the statement of financial position date, S\$300 is presented and the remaining S\$480 will be presented in following year's LOO Awards.
+At the statement of financial position date, S\$1,150 (FY 2013: S\$300) has been presented and the remaining S\$2,580 (FY 2013: S\$480) will be presented in following year.